ergon/figma-table-builder/README.md

   - Error messages: Use UI with higher visibility than toast at the bottom of the screen
   - Auto-focus input field when plugin UI is opened (or/and add paste button)
   - Use CVS library for parsing data (might make parsing more robust)
+  - Ignore hidden cells for updates
+  - Improve GUI so that the button is labeled 'Update table' when updating tables (maybe also change dialog title)

 ## Credits